paihari/spring-boot-learning/README.md

  - **h2-demo** - Demonstrates the below features

-     By including h2 in spring initializer and specifying `spring.h2.console.enabled=true`and `spring.h2.console.path` login to h2 console is possible through browser
+     1. By including h2 in spring initializer and specifying `spring.h2.console.enabled=true`and `spring.h2.console.path` login to h2 console is possible through browser

-     The example also shows the JPA entity creation and automatic creation of tables during application start.
+     2. The example also shows the JPA entity creation and automatic creation of tables during application start.

-     In Advanced section, instead of old school methods used for CRUD in database, example shows use of Spring data JPA Repository
+     3. In Advanced section, instead of old school methods used for CRUD in database, example shows use of Spring data JPA Repository

-     Loading of data during application
+     4. Loading of data during application( SQL File and Programatically)